FruityLemonade/rbMigrate/README.md

-# Alpha Theta Rekordbox Path Updater
+# rbMigrate - an Alpha Theta Rekordbox Path Updater

-A Python script to update file paths in your Rekordbox database after moving your music collection.
-This tool automatically updates the `FolderPath` field in the `DjmdContent` table and optionally updates XML playlist files.
+rbMigrate is a tool to update file paths in your Rekordbox database after moving your music collection.
+This python script automatically updates the `FolderPath` field in the `DjmdContent` table and optionally updates XML playlist files.
 Useful for exporting your Rekordbox library to an external drive or new computer.

 ## Features